Start the first aircraft configuration

 - It is not necessary to have the master board connected when you are going to work with a configuration.

-- However, it’s better to have it connected and the firmware loaded – this allows you to see the result in live.
+- However, it’s better to have it connected and the firmware loaded – this allows you to see the result live.

-After launching X-Plane and loading an aircraft, open the SimVimX Configurator from the X-Plane menu –> SimVimX.
+After launching X-Plane and an aircraft loading, open the SimVimX Configurator from the X-Plane menu –> SimVimX.
+Since the loaded aircraft is the first one and does not have a configuration yet, the main SimVimX window will open in the Configuration options mode.

 To start creating a first aircraft configuration from scratch based on physically connected hardware, click the button to start connecting I/O devices